-Stockton Marital Property Attorneys – Bansmer Law
+Stockton Marital Property Attorney – Bansmer Law

 When you or your significant other decides that they want to get a divorce or legal separation, there can be a lot of stress involved.
 For a lot of people, they begin to worry about what is going to happen to what they worked so hard to earn.
 Maybe you bought a house with your significant other, or you received some money from a family member as a gift for you, what are you supposed to do?
 We understand that navigating through this challenging situation can be tricky.
-If you are facing this dilemma, you need to contact our office and let one of our attorneys help you.
+If you are facing this dilemma, you need to contact our office and let our attorney help you.

 At Bansmer Law, we understand that there are a lot of complexities involved in getting a divorce and especially when determining property division.
 Because of the high level of stress involved with this process, we dedicate ourselves to making sure that your case is handled in a cost-effective manner while making sure you get the very best service.
 During the process of your divorce, our team will work diligently and make every effort to ensure that you have control of the outcome.
 We will try our very best to work with your spouse and their team to ensure that you get through your divorce while still maintaining financial stability.

-California has very different laws about community property and because of their complexity, working with one of our experienced attorneys is crucial.
+California has very different laws about community property and because of their complexity, working with our experienced attorney is crucial.
 In California, there is a community property law that says the divorce court divides your marital property assets equally.
 Unlike other states, it does not matter if some of the properties are located outside of California as long as you acquired them while you were living in the Golden State.
 Some items that do not fall under community property includes:

 - Accumulations and earnings that come into your control after the filing of the divorce.